Fugtemypt123/OpenAD/README.md

 ## 5. Generate new data for the next steps (Completed by ysf)

-To generate new data for the following steps, run:
+To generate new data for the following steps, please paste your api key [here](https://github.com/Fugtemypt123/OpenAD/blob/main/utils/gpt.py#L7). and run:

 ```
 python caption.py